fermyon/advent-of-spin/2023/Challenge-3/README.md

 There are no requirements as to how long or short the story can be.

 - When posting, the elves expect an HTTP status code `200` to be returned.
-With a body detailing how many kids can be reached given the data set provided:
+With the following body:
 ```JSON
 {
     "story": "Once upon a time..."